m-ayman-kh/Tenax/README.md

 # 🏢 PropertyFlow

-A full-stack **Building Finance Tracker** built entirely on **Google Apps Script**, designed to manage expenses, revenue, and tenant payments for a residential building with 20 units.
+A full-stack **Finance Tracker** built entirely on **Google Apps Script**, designed to manage expenses, revenue, and tenant payments for a residential buildings.

 ---